 The Director of Law or the Director of the Council Office (or their designee) shall attend the meetings of the Council to advise on matters of law.

 All appointees to be confirmed by the Council shall be required to complete a questionnaire adopted by the Rules Committee.
 Each completed questionnaire shall be filed with the Clerk and a copy shall be sent by the Clerk to all members of Council.
 No action may be taken upon such appointee until and unless such completed questionnaires have been sent to members of Council at least five days preceding any vote for confirmation.

 The Mayor may withdraw for consideration any appointee submitted to the Council for confirmation and such withdrawal shall relate back to the original date of appointment the same as if such person had not been appointed; however, such withdrawal shall not act to enlarge upon the time permitted by the Mayor, under the relevant provisions of the Charter, to submit an appointee for confirmation.
-All appointments subject to election or confirmation by the Council shall be elected or confirmed by a majority of the entire membership of the Council (21 votes), except where other requirements are established by the Charter.
+Unless otherwise specified, all appointments subject to election or confirmation by the Council shall be elected or confirmed by a majority of the entire membership of the Council (21 votes), except where other requirements are established by the Charter.
 Any appointee failing to receive the required vote of the Council shall be deemed to have been rejected.

 A resolution proposing amendment or amendments to the Metropolitan Charter must receive an affirmative vote for adoption of not less than 2/3 of the membership to which the Council is entitled (27 votes), and further, any amendment to any such resolution, including individual Charter amendments, must also each receive an affirmative vote of not less than 2/3 of the membership to which the Council is entitled (27 votes).